-- E1 Drive is enabled

-- E2 Non-volatile storage of the new setting failed

-- E3 Invalid rotary switch selection
+- E2 Non-volatile storage of the new setting failed - E3 Invalid rotary switch selection played on the AKD-display.

 8.19.3 Node Address for CAN-Bus

 After changing the node address, you must turn off the 24 V auxiliary supply for the drive and then turn it on again.